AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Distracted Driving

 While texting and driving is banned for all ages, only drivers under the age of 18 are banned from using handheld devices while driving.
-Enforcement is secondary for adults and primary for people under 18.
-For the first offense, adults could face $150 fines5, plus two points on their driving record per violation.
-Drivers under 18 will also face license suspensions.
+If you are caught breaking the law, you will face the following penalties:

 Teen Driver Restrictions